sourc3array/808TK/README.md

 ## Requirements

 The **808TK** drum kit is built for use with Decent Sampler, a free sampling plugin and stand-alone player for creating and playing virtual instruments in the Decent Sampler format.
-Decent Sampler *must* be installed to utilize the **808TK** kit presets.
+Decent Sampler *must* be installed to utilize the **808TK** drum kit presets.
 Decent Sampler is available in the following formats:

  - **Windows** (32-bit/64-bit): VST, VST3, AAX, Standalone
  - **Mac** (Intel & M1): VST, VST3, AU, AAX, Standalone